sciath/sciath/docs/tutorial.rst

   :start-at: - name: text_diff
   :end-at: expected:

 Note that ``type:`` is not specified, so the default is used.
-THis is a text-based comparison.
+This is a text-based comparison.

 Run the test with